 229. Types of Tapah

 Like ahankaar, there are few words to explain tapa or tapah.
 Japah and tapah are intrinsically understood in all Indian cultures.
-As a compromise, it is translated as austerity or penance.
-Krishna says that tapah is of three types -of body, of speech and of mind.
+As a compromise, tapah is translated as austerity or penance.
+Krishna says that tapah is of three types - of the body, of speech and of mind.

-After describing three types of tapah, Krishna explains them in the context of gunas and says,"This threefold tapah is satvik in nature when practiced by devout men with shraddha and desiring no fruit of actions (17.17).
-The tapah is said to be rajasic when performed to gain reverence, recognition, adoration and with ostentation; and is unstable and transitory (17.18).
-The tapah that is performed based on ignorance or foolishness involving torturing the self or harming others, is described as tamasic tapah" (17.19).
+After describing three types of tapah, Krishna explains them in the context of gunas and says, “This threefold tapah is satvik in nature when practiced by devout men with shraddha and desiring no fruit of actions (17.17).
+The tapah is said to be rajasik when performed to gain reverence, recognition, adoration and with ostentation; and is unstable and transitory (17.18).
+The tapah that is performed based on ignorance or foolishness involving torturing the self or harming others, is described as tamasik tapah” (17.19).

 Comments